klaudiosinani/hyper-pokemon/readme.md

 All of the wonderful Pokémon backgrounds were created by the amazing [Teej/TopHat](https://pldh.net/gallery/the493), [MapleRose](https://twitter.com/PokeWalls) & [Ferretdayo](http://ferretdayo.github.io).

-Do you enjoy this project?
-Maybe you love Star Wars, Yoda or Darth Vader?<br/>Then, you will also love our [Hyper Star Wars](https://github.com/klauscfhq/hyper-star-wars) theme project.
-Go have a peek.

-Come over to our [Gitter](https://gitter.im/klauscfhq/hyper-pokemon) channel to share your thoughts on the project or to just say hi.
+Come over to [Gitter](https://gitter.im/klauscfhq/hyper-pokemon) or [Twitter](https://twitter.com/klauscfhq) to share your thoughts on the project.

 ## Vote the next Region